Introduction

 How do you play Pool Rummy?

-Pool Rummy is a variant of Indian Rummy where players play to reach a pre-decided target score.
+Pool Rummy is a variant of Indian Rummy in which players play to reach a pre-decided target score.
 Players take turns picking a card from the draw pile or the discard pile and then discarding a card to maintain their hand.
 The objective is to form valid sets and sequences of cards and minimize the points in your hand.
-The game continues until one player reaches or exceeds the target score, at which point the player with the lowest score wins.
+The game continues until one player reaches or exceeds the target score; at this point, the player with the lowest score wins.

 How do you play 201 Pool Rummy?

-201 Pool Rummy is a variation of Pool Rummy where the target score is set at 201 points.
+201 Pool Rummy is a variation of Pool Rummy where the target score is 201 points.
 Players continue playing until one player reaches or exceeds 201 points, at which point the player with the lowest score wins.
-Points are scored based on the value of the cards not in valid sets or sequences.
+Points are scored based on the value of the cards and are not in valid sets or sequences.

 What is 61 Pool Rummy?

 In 61 Pool Rummy, the target score is set at 61 points.
 Players aim to reach or exceed this score while minimizing the points in their hands.
-The game continues until one player reaches or exceeds 61 points, at which point the player with the lowest score wins.
+The game continues until one player reaches or exceeds 61 points, at this point, the player with the lowest score wins.

 What is 51 Pool Rummy?

 In 51 Pool Rummy, as the name suggests, the target score is set at 51 points.
 Players strive to achieve this score while managing their card combinations to minimize points.
-Similar to other Pool Rummy variants, points are scored based on the value of the cards not in valid sets or sequences.
+Similar to other Pool Rummy variants, points are scored based on the value of the cards, which are not invalid sets or sequences.

 Conclusion

 Pool Rummy is a game of focus and skills.
 It requires careful observation of opponents' moves and strategic planning to minimize points and reach the target score before others.
-With its simple rules and exciting gameplay, Pool Rummy remains a beloved card game enjoyed by players of all ages around the world.
+With its simple rules and exciting gameplay, Pool Rummy remains a beloved card game enjoyed by players of all ages worldwide.